-Dear Mr. Electrician: What is the reason for Arc Fault Circuit Interrupters ( AFCI )?
+Dear Mr. Electrician: What is the reason for Arc Fault Circuit Interrupters or AFCI?

 Answer: Arc Fault Circuit Interrupters provide an additional level of protection against fires.
 Electrical arcs create heat and sparks.
 If combustible materials are nearby, a fire could erupt.
 Arc Fault Circuit Interrupter circuit breakers protect us from potential fire starters that we cannot see.
-NOTE: Some text links below go to applicable products on Amazon or EBay.
+NOTE: Some text links below go to applicable products on Amazon.
+As an Amazon Associate I earn from qualifying purchases.

 Many residential homes have wood frame construction.
 The electrical switch and receptacle boxes in the walls are attached to wood framing members.
 The electrical wiring runs through the wood framing.
 Wood is a combustible material.
 If heat and sparks develop inside the wall you would not know it until it becomes obvious.